krystalgong/PPD_analysis/PPD_analysis_111224-kg.md

 - Multiracial or Biracial: 4.12%
 - Asian or Pacific Islander: 2.14%

+## Q39
+ Are you a sworn or non-sworn professional employee of the Philadelphia Police Department?

 - Sworn: 84.23%
 - Non-sworn professional: 15.77%

+## Q39-3
+ How many years have you been on the force?
+OR How many years have you worked for the Philadelphia Police Department?

 - 0-2 years: 4.73%
 - 3-5 years: 4.01%